go-vela/site/content/reference/api/scm/syncAll.md

 title: "SyncAll"
 linkTitle: "SyncAll"
 description: >
-  Learn how to change ownership of a repo.
+  Learn how to sync org repos with SCM.
 ---

 ## Endpoint